twilight-project/testnets/open-tetnet-2/btc-signer-docker/readme.md

 ## 2. BTC offline wallet setup

-We recommend using an instance of [bitcoin-core] (https://bitcoin.org/en/releases/27.0/) configured in the Offline signing wallet mode.
+We recommend using an instance of [bitcoin-core] (https://bitcoin.org/en/releases/27.0/) configured in the Offline signing wallet mode.The Bitcoin Core wallet is the preferred choice because it enables clients to utilize external signers and boasts a long-standing, rigorously tested codebase.

 For ensuring wallet security, it is strongly recommended to use a separate host system with atleast 4 GB RAM and 2 GB available storage space.
 The system should be completely disconnected from all public networks (internet, tor, wifi etc.).
 The `offline` wallet host is not required to download or synchronize blockchain data.